 Allow a visual exam of the cervix, vaginal walls, or vulva

 Complications are rare.
 But, no procedure is completely free of risk.
-If you are planning to have colposcopy, your doctor will review a list of possible complications.
+The care team will talk about possible problems.
 These may include:

 What to Expect